TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/35 - Habakkuk/Habakkuk 2/Habakkuk 2.20.md

 ---

-But Jehovah is in his holy temple: let all the earth keep silence before him.
+But Yahweh is in his holy temple.
+Let all the earth be silent before him!"